 You can get the Colliders by configuring a Kinematic Rigidbody Trigger Collier and handling the OnTriggerEnter message, but the method is handy.

-DynaJson, which is a JSON Parser I developed, is very strict to the standard of RFC 8259.
+I developed a JSON Parser for C# named DynaJson.
+It is very strict to the standard of RFC 8259.
 It accepts all conformant and rejects all non-conformant JSONs except for two exceptions.

-The grammar of JSON is simple, but carelessly implemented parsers don't accept all conformant and not reject non-conformant JSONs.
+JSON's grammar is simple, but carelessly implemented parsers don't accept all conformant and not reject non-conformant JSONs.
 An excellent article of Parsing JSON is a Minefield shows where mines are in implementing JSON parsers.

 In a native Docker environment, you can mount /source in a container host onto /destination in a container by docker run -v /source:/destination and access it from the container.

 Well then, how can you mount C:\Source in Windows onto /destination in a container on Docker for Windows?
 You can't directly mount C:\Source in the VM host into the container, of course.

 As the first step, you have to set up C:\Source as a shared folder for a VM when you create it with docker-machine.
 You can specify the shared folder with the --virtualbox-share-folder option of the VirtualBox deriver as follows.